Home

 Word wrap periodically seems to break and need fixing across different releases.
 The most recent time this happened was in 0.7.9, which also affected 0.8.0 and was fixed (I hope) in 0.8.1.
 A different wrapping-related bug was fixed more recently, in 0.8.3 ; this was rare, and only affected TypingLabel when some effects were present.

 There's other issues with word wrap if you expect it to behave exactly like Label in libGDX.
 Here, we don't break words, even if a single word is longer than the width of a TextraLabel or TypingLabel.
 The reason for this is twofold: first, breaking words without proper hyphenation logic can change the meaning of those words, and second, fixing this could be a ton of work.
 I do intend to try to make this configurable and match Label by default in some near-future version.
 The word wrap behavior for multiple whitespace characters changed in version 0.10.0, and should be essentially correct now.
-Remember that word wrap only makes sense in the context of scene2d.ui if a widget (such as a TypingLabel or TextraLabel) if that widget has been sized by scene2d.ui, usually by being in a Table cell, or sometimes by being in a Container.
+Remember that word wrap only makes sense in the context of scene2d.ui for a widget (such as a TypingLabel or TextraLabel) if that widget has been sized by scene2d.ui, usually by being in a Table cell, or sometimes by being in a Container.
 You may need to add a label to a Table or Container, then set the width and/or height of that Cell or Container, to get wrap to act correctly.

 A possibly-frequent issue (with an easy fix) that may start occurring with version 0.9.0 and later is that TextraTypist now requires Java 8 or higher.
 All modern desktop OSes support Java 8, and this has been true for 9 years.
 Android has supported Java 8 (language level, though only some APIs) for several years, and older versions can use "desugaring" to translate more-recent Java code to be compatible with (much) older Android versions.
-GWT has supported language level 8 for years, as well; 2.8.2, which libGDX is built with, allows using Java 8 features, and 2.10.0, which an alternate libGDX backend supports, allows using even more.
+GWT has supported language level 8 for years, as well; 2.8.2, which libGDX is built with, allows using Java 8 features, and 2.11.0, which an alternate libGDX backend supports, allows using even more.
 RoboVM doesn't support any new APIs added in Java 8, but it has supported language level 8 from the start.
 TextraTypist doesn't use any APIs from Java 8, but does now use functional interfaces and method references.
 Having these features allows us to remove some nasty reflection-based code, and that in turn helps usage on platforms where reflection is limited, such as GWT and Graal Native Image.
 GWT was able to work before, but Graal Native Image would have needed a lot of configuration to be added for every game/app that used TextraTypist.
-The other issue is that if TextraTypist continued to target Java 7 for its library code, it wouldn't compile with Java 20 or later, and the LTS release 21 is coming very soon.
+The other issue is that if TextraTypist continued to target Java 7 for its library code, it wouldn't compile with Java 20 or later, and the LTS release 21 has been out for almost a year.

 License